 Below is a publication pertaining to picture framers and the picture framing industry.
 While we have tried to be accurate, no liability is assumed for any errors herein.
 It is the responsibility of users to ensure the correctness of all information.
 For help with orders, please visit our Store Help and FAQS page, or use our Contact page.

-Work placidly amid the pressing orders and rushing deadlines, cheerfully making picture frames, and remember what contentment there may be in framing what Customers cherish and love.
+Work placidly amid the pressing orders and demanding deadlines, cheerfully making picture frames, and remember what contentment there may be in framing what Customers cherish and love.

 As far as possible, without surrender or resentment, be cordial and on good terms with all Customers.